What Does It Look Like To Study History at Concordia?

 The History major encourages flexibility by requiring a broad range of courses integrating many areas of the liberal arts.
-The degree requirements enable you to consider minoring in:
+The degree requirements enable you to consider minoring in another area of study:

 - Behavioral Sciences